 p 360.383.3080 | f 360.383.3081

-STEP 4 - Obtain and complete Chemical Dependency Professional selective entry application forms
+STEP 4 - Obtain and complete substance use disorder professional program application packet

 STEP 5 - Pay application fee

-Once the selective entry application is filled out, students must pay the application fee ($25) and Washington State Patrol background check fee ($12) on or before the application deadline.
-Students are required to submit proof of payment within the application.
+Students must pay the application fee ($25) and Washington State Patrol background check fee ($11) on or before the application deadline and submit proof of payment with the application.

-STEP 6 - Submit the chemical dependency professional application form and supporting materials by the application deadline
+STEP 6 - Submit the substance use disorder professional application form and supporting materials by the application deadline

-Submit the completed Chemical Dependency Professional application form and all required supporting documentation in one complete packet.
+Submit the completed substance use disorder professional program application packet and all required supporting documentation in one complete packet.
+Mail to:

 Background check information